 Technology – Help or hindrance?

-Technology has without doubt made language learning far more accessible and may have even been responsible for some people taking up a foreign language as it’s a great way to have a little taster before committing to a formal course.
+Technology has, without doubt, made language learning far more accessible and may have even been responsible for some people taking up a foreign language as it’s a great way to have a little taster before committing to a formal course.
 However, it can also be incredibly tempting to use the technology at our disposal as […]

 The Power of Language

-German Language Online
+The German Language Online

-Understanding word frequency
+Understanding word frequency in German

 German Word Frequency